aes/DirT/README.md

    paths and perhaps other uses.
  * Interactive search, which does a lot for usability when branching factor is high.
+ * Ignore patterns to be rid of common nuisances are implemented by substitution to the empty string.
+(No, it *is* intuitive... to /us/...)

 Planned features:

- * Ignore patterns, to be rid of common nuisances. (e.g. .xvpics but not .git)
+ * Python 2.x / 3.x portability.
+(Currently 2.6 is the tested version.)

 ## Keys: